-Then follow the following steps: (1) if a verse in the NT is an allusion and not a quotation from the OT, you need a couple of sentences validating the allusion, on which see Beale, Handbook, pp. 31-35); (2) Then briefly discuss the meaning of the phrase in its OT context in one paragraph (about 4-5 sentences).
-(3) Then discuss the meaning of the OT phrase in the NT context in one paragraph (about 4-5 sentences).
+The OT in the NT assignment entail the following steps: (1) if a verse in the NT is an allusion and not a quotation from the OT, you need a couple of sentences validating the allusion, on which see Beale, Handbook, pp. 31-35); (2) Then briefly discuss the meaning of the OT phrase in the NT context in one brief paragraph (about 4-5 sentences).
 Here you decide and conclude which of the hermeneutical uses of the OT are applicable (see Beale and Gladd, Story Retold, 19-31, for a discussion of each hermeneutical use that is possible [analogy, abiding authority, indirect typological fulfillment, etc.).
 In other words, how does Luke or Paul use the OT in this passage.
 Remember that sometimes more than one use can occur with each OT in the NT reference.

 NOTE CAREFULLY: All these assignments (reading, translation, DA, NT Use of the OT) are to be completed for the day on which they are assigned.
-The written assignments are to be completed before class; they possibly may be marked or corrected in class with a different colored pen or pencil.
+The written assignments are to be stapled and completed before class; they possibly may be marked or corrected in class with a different colored pen or pencil.
 They will be collected at the conclusion of the class period for which they are assigned.
 The DA and NT Use of the OT assignments (when the latter is also assigned) will be graded as one large assignment.
-These ten assignments are required as the foundational workload of the course.
+These weekly assignments are required as the foundational workload of the course.
 Failure to turn in this work will likely result in failing the course.
 Much of the material necessary for the doing of the DA assignments is to be found in the "Packet of Handouts on New Testament Exegetical Methods," by G. K. Beale.
 The student should review the outline of materials in this packet (found at the front) throughout the semester